April 30, 2022

 Thus, as a business, you have to tap on the right opportunities and trends and create a win-win situation for your brand and customer.

-The jewellery industry can benefit significantly from the new-age digital technologies and make their e-commerce presence thrive in the current times.
+The jewelry industry can benefit significantly from the new-age digital technologies and make their e-commerce presence thrive in the current times.

-The AR technology can prove to be a powerful catalyst for online jewellery business owners.
-One of the biggest roadblocks between jewellery and customers buying it online is that they cannot try it on themselves.
+The AR technology can prove to be a powerful catalyst for online jewelry business owners.
+One of the biggest roadblocks between jewelry and customers buying it online is that they cannot try it on themselves.

 Without an actual in-store experience, trust between a brand and a customer is hard to build.

-But through virtual try-on platforms for e-commerce like mirrAR it is possible that customers can easily try the jewellery pieces from the comfort of their homes with AR technology.
+But through virtual try-on platforms for e-commerce like mirrAR it is possible that customers can easily try the jewelry pieces from the comfort of their homes with AR technology.